minisbett/huisbot/README.md

 # Cleans up the old container if you want to update the bot.
 docker stop huisbot
-docker docker rm huisbot
+docker rm huisbot

 # Runs the docker container.
 docker run -d --env-file "/path/to/.env" --name huisbot minisbett/huisbot:latest
 ```

-If you wish to access the console, you can do that with `docker logs huisbot`.
+If you wish to access the logs of the container, you can do that with `docker logs huisbot`.

 # Setup for development